 Minister for Disarmament and Arms Control, Hon Phil Twyford will participate in the inaugural Meeting of the Parties to the South Pacific Nuclear Free Zone Treaty (the Treaty of Rarotonga), which will take place virtually on 15 December 2020.

 Niue is situated in the South Pacific between Tonga, Samoa and Cook Islands.
 Its land area is 260km and its population is around 1,700.

 Niue is self-governing in ‘free association’ with New Zealand.
 It is part of the Realm of New Zealand, which means that we share the same Head of State, Her Majesty the Queen in Right of New Zealand.

 New Zealand’s engagement prioritises empowering the Government of Niue, to ensure the people of Niue lead prosperous, healthy, and safe lives connected to culture, land, and community.

-Niue's income from tourism has been growing, and there's potential for more growth as air services increase and more accommodation and other infrastructure is built.
+Niue's income from tourism has been growing, as air services have doubled to two flights a week, and more accommodation and other infrastructure is built.